datastax/cassandra-data-apis/README.md

 certificate chain is used by API endpoints to verify the database server's certificates.
-The `ssl-client-cert-path` and `ssl-client-key-path` options are not required, but can be use to provide client-side certificates that are used by the database servers to authenticate and verify the API servers, this is know as mutual authentication.
+The `ssl-client-cert-path` and `ssl-client-key-path` options are not required, but can be use to provide client-side certificates that are used by the database servers to authenticate and verify the API servers, this is known as mutual authentication.

 ## Building